wi21b025/AI-Chatbot/README.md

 To ensure the chatbot stays accurate and doesn't "make things up," several controls were implemented:

-- It only shows answers if at least one source in the top 10 search results scores above 0.50 relevance.
+- Only the top 10 most relevant results will be stored into context.
+However to be accepted, the similarity score must be at least 0.50 or above.
-- The GPT model is prompted to respond strictly based on the retrieved context and nothing else.
+- The RAG pipeline retrieves the user query, context, and rules and GPT model (LLM) responds strictly based on the retrieved context.
-- With `temperature=0`, the model always returns the most likely, non-random output.

-If there’s not enough context to answer the question properly, the chatbot will clearly say:
+- If there’s no relevant context to answer the question properly, the chatbot will clearly say:
 > *"Sorry, I can't find any information on this topic."*
+- With `temperature=0`, the model should always or most likely return non-random output.

 ---